 He has written for php|architect magazine, and has spoken at PHP conferences on both sides of the Atlantic.
 He is a co-author of the official Zend Certification Study Guide for PHP 4.

 He is a Volunteer Visiting Industrialist for Aberystwyth University's Department of Computer Science, where he helps prepare second year undergraduates for applying for their industrial year placements.
 He has written a free e-book Getting Hired to help anyone who is looking to apply for a role in the software industry in the UK.

 Whilst at the University of Sheffield, Stuart founded and lead the university's Computer and Software Society, growing it to over 1,600 members before he left.
 After graduating, Stuart was invited to remain at the University to setup the Generic NQS project, providing batch processing software running on Linux and many UNIX flavours to both UK Further Education and the wider world, based on software originally developed for NASA.

 As a volunteer developer for the Gentoo Linux distribution, Stuart was responsible for guiding the project's standards and support for World Wide Web technologies such as the Apache web server and the popular programming language PHP, and for pioneering changes to Gentoo's organisation designed to bridge the gap between the developer and user communities with initiatives such as Planet Gentoo and Gentoo Overlays.

-Originally from his beloved Yorkshire, Stuart now lives with his dearest wife and their two cats in the beautiful valleys of South Wales, UK.
-You can contact Stuart online via stuart at stuartherbert.com, and follow his diary.
+Originally from his beloved Yorkshire, Stuart now lives with his dearest wife and their cats in the beautiful valleys of South Wales, UK.
+You can contact Stuart online via stuart at stuartherbert.com, and follow his blog.